tsipkens/atems/README.md

 This program contains very significantly modified versions of the code distributed with [Dastanpour et al. (2016)][dastanpour2016].
 The most recent version of the Dastanpour et al. code prior to this overhaul is available at https://github.com/unatriva/UBC-PCM (which itself presents a minor update from the original).
 That code forms the basis for some of the methods underlying the manual processing and the PCM method used in this code, as noted in the README above.
 However, significant optimizations have improved code legibility, performance, and maintainability (e.g., the code no longer uses global variables).

-Also included with this program is the Matlab code of [Kook et al. (2015)][kook], modified to accommodate the expected inputs and outputs common to the other functions.
+Also included with this program is the MATLAB code of [Kook et al. (2015)][kook], modified to accommodate the expected inputs and outputs common to the other functions.

 This code also contain an adaptation of **EDM-SBS** method of [Bescond et al. (2014)][bescond].
 We thank the authors, in particular Jérôme Yon, for their help in understanding their original [Scilab code and ImageJ plugin](http://www.coria.fr/spip.php?article910).
-Modifications to allow the method to work directly on binary images (rather than a custom output from ImageJ) and to integrate the method into the Matlab environment may present some minor compatibility issues, but allows use of the aggregate segmentation methods given in the **agg** package.
+Modifications to allow the method to work directly on binary images (rather than a custom output from ImageJ) and to integrate the method into the MATLAB environment may present some minor compatibility issues, but allows use of the aggregate segmentation methods given in the **agg** package.

 The **carboseg** method follows from collaborative work with [Max Frei](https://github.com/maxfrei750) and is associated with [Sipkens et al. (2021)][ptech.cnn].